Research Assistants

 B.Sc. İzmir Institute of Technology, Mechanical Engineering, 2018

-M.Sc. İzmir Institute of Technology, Mechanical Engineering (Ongoing)
+M.Sc. İzmir Institute of Technology, Mechanical Engineering, 2022

 Research Interests